bkrabach/git-collector/README.md

 ```

 - `<destination>`: Path to the Markdown data file to create or update.
 In update mode, this may instead be a directory containing Git Collector data files.
-- `--update`: If the destination exists:
+- `--update`: Update files and then exit (no interactive UX), if the destination exists:
   - When it's a data file, refresh that single file with the latest selections.
   - When it's a directory, scan that directory (no subdirectories) for files marked as Git Collector data files (identified by a first line of `# Git Collector Data`) and update each in turn.
 - `--force`, `-f`: When used with `--update`, always rewrite the data file(s), updating timestamps even if there are no content changes.
-- Flags may be specified before or after the destination path; for example, both `git-collector --update --force data.md` and `git-collector data.md --force --update` work the same.

 ### Create a New Data File